-- 1. Use a Phillips-head screwdriver to loosen the side marker assembly mounting screw. - 2.
-Remove the assembly from the fender by pulling out the back edge and sliding the assembly backwards.
+- Use a Phillips-head screwdriver to loosen the side marker assembly mounting screw. - Remove the assembly from the fender by pulling out the back edge and sliding the assembly backwards.

-- 3. Remove the socket from the light assembly by turning it counterclockwise. - 4.
-Remove the bulb from the socket by pulling it straight out.
+- Remove the socket from the light assembly by turning it counterclockwise. - Remove the bulb from the socket by pulling it straight out.
 Install the new bulb.
 Turn on the headlights to test the bulb.

 - 5. Insert the socket in the assembly.
-Turn it clockwise to lock it in place. - 6.
-Reinstall the side marker assembly in the bumper.
+Turn it clockwise to lock it in place. - Reinstall the side marker assembly in the fender.
 Tighten the mounting screw securely.